-The ancient capital of the Inca empire and known by them as the “navel of the world”, the city of Cusco possesses a prosper Andean culture, Inca architecture and colonial treasures in abundance!
-This is a magnificent city which deserves to be visited sluggishly and to each and every one’s rhythm.
+The ancient capital of the Inca empire and known by these as the “navel of the world”, the city of Cusco possesses a rich Andean culture, Inca architecture and colonial treasures in abundance!

-In this first day, we will have a cultural immersive experience accompanied with a local guide.
-From the Plaza de Armas where Pachacutec (inca king) is the centre of your attention and then walking through the Inca paths till one of the most beautiful point views of the city.
+On this first day, we will have a cultural immersion through the streets of Cusco accompanied by a local guide.
+From the Plaza de Armas where Pachacutec marks the centre of attention, traversing the ancient Inca ways until we find one of the most beautiful viewpoints of the city.

-Today our day will be dedicated to the Sacred Valley of the Incas!
-It was here, in these grounds, that the Incas developed their great artistry in the techniques of crop farming, orientation and engineering.
+Today, we dedicate our day to the Sacred Valley of the Incas!
+It was here, in these lands and soils, that the Incas developed their great mastery in techniques of cultivation, orientation and engineering.

-Along our incredible journey we will visit, among others, different archeological spaces and centennial constructions passing by Pisac, a small and picturesque city with one of the best crafts market in the region and the Urubamba river, with its powerful and magnificent current, which flows into the jungle in a never-ending quest for other springs of the Amazon.
+Follows Pisac, a small and picturesque town with one of the best handicraft markets in the region and the Urubamba River, with its powerful and magnificent stream, flowing into the jungle in search of other sources of the Amazon.

-Today is, surely, one of the highlights of the journey!
-We will wake up at dawn and embark on the train which will take us through the Ollanta Valley towards Aguas Calientes.
-From there we will anxiously climb up to Machu Picchu, the most famous archaeological site of all South America!
-Once there it is time to contemplate, with all the time to absorb the mystical atmosphere of this place, at our own pace.
+Today is undoubtedly the highlight of the trip!
+We wake up at dawn to travel to Ollantaytambo and continue on the train that will take us from Cusco to Aguas Calientes.
+From here, we climb anxiously up to Machu Picchu, the most famous ruin in South America!
+Once arrived, the moment is of contemplation, with time to absorb its mystical atmosphere, at our own pace.

 Meals: breakfast and dinner